U

 The great thing about AzerothCore is that it allows you to implement modules.
 Some of these modules are really powerful in what they can do for your server.
 I've been trying nearly every single module out there, and I've put together a collection that I believe is a nice collection of modules.
 More on this later on.
 For now, though, we'll only be using the PlayerBots module, to keeps it simple and error-free.

-All of these instructions can also be found on the official Wiki pages ↗, and I shamelessly copied some of the parts below.
+All of these instructions can also be found on the official Wiki pages ↗, and I shamelessly copied some of the parts below from there.

 Here's the list of required software we need to build the server.
 All of these are 100% free.
 Be sure to read the instructions below, because some apps come with specific instructions.